KaptCain/python-challenge/README.txt

 When you run this code the results will be put in the Analysis folder for each respective program.

 The CSV files are located in the Resources folder for each respective program.

+In the Analysis folder I created a txt file that just says default in order for the Analysis folder to go through to github